Quantifying Lyman-$\alpha$ emissions from reionization fronts: Analytic considerations

 \section{Analytic considerations}

 In this section, we present a simple analytic argument to build intuition for the numeric results of the ensuing sections.
-The number of Ly$\alpha$ photons per unit time, per unit volume, emitted at some location within an I-front can be written as,
+Here and throughout this paper, what we mean by ``inside of an \IF'' is the region of sharp transition between highly ionized and highly neutral gas bounding a cosmological \HII\ bubble.
+There, \lya\ emissions from recombinations are significantly weaker than those of collisional excitations, so to a good approximation we can neglect the former for the discussion in this section (see figure 1 of \cite{Cantalupo_2008}).
+The number of Ly$\alpha$ photons from collisional excitations per unit time, per unit volume, emitted at some location within an I-front can be written as,